20 years after Hurricane Katrina, can FEMA weather Trump?

 Trump has even said he might like to see FEMA disbanded entirely.

-What does the executive order say?
+What does the letter from current and former staffers say?

 Trump cannot unilaterally end FEMA via executive order; getting rid of the agency would instead need an act of Congress.

-As climate change fuels ever more billion-dollar disasters, residents, states and localities could be forced to cope solo in the run-up to and aftermath of any danger, experts say.
+But as climate change fuels ever more billion-dollar disasters, residents, states and localities could be forced to cope solo in the run-up to and aftermath of any danger, experts say.

 "If we abolish federal funding for disaster assistance, municipalities and states wouldn't be able to cover these types of catastrophic emergencies and people would be left to fend on their own," said Shana Udvardy, an analyst at the Union of Concerned Scientists advocacy group.